v1.10.90-0e025b8

 Proxies for Price Monitoring

-Price monitoring at scale requires reliable, diverse IP addresses to avoid detection and bans from e-commerce sites.
-Hex Proxies provides 10M+ residential IPs with automatic rotation, making it ideal for collecting pricing data across thousands of products and competitors.
+Price monitoring at scale requires reliable, diverse IP addresses to maintain stable collection from e-commerce sites.
+Hex Proxies provides access to a 10M+ residential IP network through partner agreements with automatic rotation, making it well-suited for collecting pricing data across thousands of products and competitors.

 Architecture